-In our own household, we enjoyed egg decorating — we tried [messy, sticky] decoupage this year – and we had a special visit from the Easter Bunny, one week later than expected as he got stuck in blizzards near Atlanta, don’t you know [it’s s long story]… Therefore he left very snowy footprints through our home as he toted his baskets full of goodies into the living room.
-We also managed to host our first full family Easter hunt this year, with Baby Hero understanding what was going on — and we finished it up with an afternoon tea in the garden – our Easter Bunny Eggstravaganza.
+In our own household, we enjoy egg decorating — we tried (messy, sticky) decoupage – and in the past we’ve had special visits from the Easter Bunny.
+Once it was one week later than expected as he got stuck in blizzards near Atlanta, don’t you know (it’s a long story)….
+Therefore he left very snowy footprints through our home as he toted his baskets full of goodies into the living room.
+We also managed to host our first full family Easter egg hunt in 2016, with Baby Hero understanding what was going on — and we finished it up with an afternoon tea in the garden – our Easter Bunny Eggstravaganza (pic below).

 My boys look forward to the Bunny’s hunt each year – this is the first year that Baby Hero has been able to enjoy it properly.
-If you’ve never organised one, and it all looks a bit confusing, then over at The Twinkle Diaries, there’s everything you need to know and more ready for next year!
+If you’ve never done an egg hunt, or just want to get organised, check out BritMums’ tips on how to do an Easter egg hunt.

 After dinner there, you’ll find me knocking on the door at Mummy to the Max’s house for dessert – I’m so in love with the little Peeps desserts, and not only those, but the gorgeous printables on her blog are perfect from keeping your little ones occupied whilst you’re getting everything ready!

 If you find yourself running out of time after all of your celebration preparations and chasing your Easter bunny tail like Capture by Lucy, inject a little sophistication with a fun twist into your menu with these macaron nests.
 They’re simple, beautiful and I don’t know anyone who would be able to resist!